EMK-Complexity/EMK-Complexity.github.io/_events/2010-01-28-Complex-solutions.md

   #### Related external Event:

-  The Complexity of Emerging Behavioural Risks from Climate Change

-  A Satellite Meeting of the ECCS 2010 Conference, September 13-17, 2010, Lisbon
+  The Complexity of Emerging Behavioural Risks from Climate Change: [A Satellite Meeting of the ECCS 2010 Conference, September 13-17, 2010, Lisbon]($DOC_PATH/ClimateChangeBehavRisks_LisbonSatelliteMeetingFlyer.pdf).

 project: # e.g. SOCIONICAL.
 Will be made lowercase and have '.html' added to find page.
 youtube_playlist: